IcyEnigma/VenmurasuKMST/README.md

 ### Features Common to Tamil files ###
 Tamil files have certain phrases within curly braces which serve as supplementary information for the reader.
 While this is essential, we cannot have them in the dataset as the English translations of these bits are not included in the English files.

 Tamil files have some segregation faults.
-For example, the 28th file begins with the words “வினதையிடம் விடைபெற்று சென்ற கருடன்”.
+For example, the 28th file begins with the words “_வினதையிடம் விடைபெற்று சென்ற கருடன்_”.
 These might be words from the conclusion of the previous section, which was omitted for some reason from the data before sharing it with the contestants.
 Such minor phrases have been removed manually.

 The Tamil text is filled with numbers with or without punctuation inside parantheses or square brackets; for example, (1), (13-15), etc. We guessed that these might correspond to the index of English lines translated.
 However, we did not find them helpful in segregation.
 From the point of view of comfort of coding, working with full stops and new line characters was easier.
 All these specific substrings were removed using regex line substitutions as these appeared in between lines and not towards the end.